-Help for Heroes and many of it's corporate partners have signed the Armed Forces Covenant.
+Help for Heroes and many of its corporate partners are amongst the 1,500 organisations that have signed the Armed Forces Covenant.

 The covenant sets out the relationship between the nation, the government and our Armed Forces.
 It recognises that the whole nation has a moral obligation to members of the Armed Forces and their families, and it establishes how they should expect to be treated.
-This is obviously something we at H4H believe in passionately.
+This is obviously something we at Help for Heroes believe in passionately.

 The principles are that:

 For example, a business may wish to promote their organisation as Armed Forces friendly, through participation in Armed Forces Day, or through exclusive discounts to members of the Armed Forces community.
-Larger organisations may wish to actively seek to employ serving reservist personnel for the skills they possess, or strive to support the employment of ex-regular personnel and service spouses.
+Larger organisations may wish to actively seek to employ those who have served in the military for the skills they possess or strive to support the employment of ex-regular personnel and service spouses.

 Regular donations provide a sustained focus on rebuilding the lives of our wounded Servicemen and women.